-The Pseudomonas aeruginosa isolate was inoculated in Mineral salt 1 i q u i d medium is used for production of biosurfactant.
+The Pseudomonas aeruginosa isolate was inoculated in Mineral Salt liquid medium for Biosurfactant production.
 The pH was adjusted to 7 before autoclaving at 121°C and for 15 minutes.
 After sterilization, 2 % of the different carbon sources such as diesel, petrol, kerosene and vegetable oil such as coconut oil, gingly oil, groundnut oil and sunflower oil were added.
 Then bacteria was inoculated in to the mineral salt medium and it was placed on a reciprocal shaker at 100rpm at 37°c for 3 days.